CodeRunner5235/SteamDeck-Auto-TDP/README.md

 Q: Will this work with my deck?

-A: It works on my test suit of one LCD deck, so your milage may very
+A: It works on my test suit of one LCD deck, so your milage may very.
+Tested SteamOS versions 3.5.7 through 3.5.17.

-Q: Will this survive an update?
+Q: Will this survive a major update?

 A: Nope.